 This assay detects soluble Crustacean Tropomyosin levels and is suitable as an indicator of the presence of this allergen.

-The ELISA SYSTEMS Crustacean Residue ELISA kit is designed to provide a sensitive and convenient method for screening food samples for Crustacean (Tropomyosin) residues.
+The ELISA SYSTEMS Crustacean Residue ELISA kit is designed to provide a sensitive and convenient method for screening food and environmental samples for Crustacean (Tropomyosin) residues.

 Kit Controls Supplied